davidADSP/Generative_Deep_Learning_2nd_Edition/docs/docker.md

 You should see that Docker launches the Jupyter notebook server within the container and provides you with a URL to the running server.

 Because we have mapped port 8888 in the container to port 8888 on your machine, you can simply navigate to the address starting `http://127.0.0.1:8888/lab?token=` into a web browser and you should see the running Jupyter server.
-The folders that we mapped across in the `docker compose.yaml` file should be visible on the left hand side.
+The folders that we mapped across in the `docker-compose.yaml` file should be visible on the left hand side.

 Congratulations!
 You now have a functioning Docker container that you can use to start working through the Generative Deep Learning codebase!
 To stop running the Jupyter server, you use `Ctrl-C` and to bring down the running container, you use the command `docker compose down`.
 Because the volumes are mapped, you won't lose any of your work that you save whilst working in the Jupyter notebooks, even if you bring the container down.

 ## ⚡️ Using a GPU

-The default `Dockerfile` and `docker compose.yaml` file assume that you do not want to use a local GPU to train your models.
+The default `Dockerfile` and `docker-compose.yaml` file assume that you do not want to use a local GPU to train your models.
 If you do have a GPU that you wish to use (for example, you are using a cloud VM), I have provided two extra files called `Dockerfile-gpu` and `docker-compose.gpu.yml` files that can be used in place of the default files.

 For example, to build an image that includes support for GPU, use the command shown below: